FOREX-Dollar edges higher as Fed's Dudley offsets weak U.S. jobs data

 By Richard Leong

-NEW YORK, May 6 The dollar rose against a basket of currencies on Friday as a top Federal Reserve official's remarks convinced some investors that U.S. interest rates could rise faster than expected even though April hiring data was weaker than forecast.
+NEW YORK, May 6 The dollar rose against a basket of currencies on Friday, as remarks on possible rate hikes in 2016 from a top Federal Reserve official pared some bets on a weaker greenback spurred by news of slower-than-expected domestic job growth in April.

 Dudley is a permanent voter on the Fed's policy-setting group and his view is seen as aligned with Fed Chair Janet Yellen.

-Earlier bets in the futures market implied traders expected the Fed would not raise rates until 2017, according to the CME Group's FedWatch program.
+His remarks ran contrary to earlier bets in the futures market that implied traders expect the Fed will not raise rates until 2017, according to the CME Group's FedWatch program.

 "It's more hawkish than market expectations.
 Futures are barely pricing in one hike," Omer Esiner, chief market strategist at Commonwealth Foreign Exchange in Washington.